 To make it short and crisp, a disability support worker is more than just a job because a disability support worker’s role is to provide the best service and zeal to live and function well among people with disability, provide them individualised and self-directed support, and aid in adding value to their life.

-Who is a NDIS disability support worker independent support?
+Who is an NDIS disability support worker independent support?

-A disability support worker, according to the NDIS office, is someone who is employed or otherwise engaged in delivering NDIS supports and services to individuals with disabilities.
+A disability support worker, according to the NDIS office, is someone who is employed or otherwise engaged in delivering NDIS support and services to individuals with disabilities.